Unaccompanied asylum-seeking children in the United Kingdom: Pathways at eighteen

 If the unaccompanied asylum-seeking child initially was granted a period of discretionary leave, though, the process becomes more complicated.
 The young person may be granted an extension of discretionary leave to remain for another finite period, and thus has the ability to legally remain in the UK with full entitlements for another several years.
 Many young people, though, either have their applications rejected or do not put forth their applications to extend leave in advance of the deadline.
 These young people may return to their countries voluntarily or involuntarily.
 However, there is a large group of young people who remain in the country even after their request for extended leave is denied.
 This group is referred to as "end of line/appeal rights exhausted", and are people "who have been refused asylum or any form of temporary protection or their leave to remain has expired (and an application to extend it refused), and they have exhausted all appeals".

 Although these people no longer have a legal right to remain in Britain, they have for one reason or another not been removed from the UK and instead remain.
 Non-removal can occur for any number of reasons, but most commonly it is because many countries have inadequate return procedures and it is complicated to ensure that people will be returned home safely.
 A common example of why people may remain in the UK is that the Home Office is frequently unable to obtain the travel documents that would allow a failed asylum-seeker to return to his country of origin.

 UN recommendations

-The UN Committee on the Rights of the Child, which the UK works to abide by, states that ‘the appointment of a competent guardian as expeditiously as possible, serves a key procedural safeguard to ensure respect for the best interests of an unaccompanied or separated child.’
+The UN Committee on the Rights of the Child, which the UK works to abide by, states that "the appointment of a competent guardian as expeditiously as possible, serves a key procedural safeguard to ensure respect for the best interests of an unaccompanied or separated child."
 A guardianship programme has recently completed its second year of a pilot in Scotland.
 Though still small in scale, the programme has thus far been received fairly positively by the agencies that it interacts with.
 The Scottish Guardianship Service currently plans to continue offering guidance from guardians to former separated children over the age of eighteen.

+In 2023, a UK-wide consultation was launched exploring the potential for a statutory guardianship scheme to improve protections for UASC, building on the Scottish model.
+Early reports from the consultation indicate broad support among stakeholders but highlight funding and resource challenges.